Making a complaint

 Complete the Reportable Conduct complaint form

-• whether the complaint falls within the parameters of section 28 – that is, dissatisfaction with the head of relevant entity’s response to a report about a reportable allegation
+• whether you have complained because you are not satisfied with the entity’s response to a report about a reportable allegation

-• whether the complaint relates to an active or finalised reportable conduct matter
+• whether your complaint relates to an active or finalised reportable conduct matter

-• whether the relevant entity has had an opportunity to respond to the complaint
+• whether the entity has had a chance to respond to your complaint

-• whether the Children’s Guardian’s powers enable any outcome or resolution of your complaint
+• whether the Children’s Guardian has the authority to address or resolve your complaint

 What you can expect from us when we respond to your complaint

-Unless we are required to do so by mandatory reporting obligations, we will not disclose your details to another party without your consent.
+Unless we are required to do so by mandatory reporting obligations, we will not release your details to another party without your consent.

 We will communicate with you in a clear, professional and respectful way.
 We will assess your complaint objectively and act impartially.
-If we take action on your complaint and you are entitled to information about our action, we will keep you informed.
 We aim to resolve your complaint in the least formal and most timely way possible.

 Protections for complainants

-If, acting in good faith, you make a Reportable Conduct complaint to the Children’s Guardian, the Act provides you with protection against retribution (section 64) and immunity from civil or criminal liability (section 68).
+If, acting in good faith, you make a reportable conduct complaint to the Children’s Guardian, you will be protected against retribution (section 64) and immunity from civil or criminal liability (section 68).

-It is an offence for any person to take or threaten to take detrimental action against a person because they have made a Reportable Conduct complaint, unless the complaint was made in bad faith (including providing information you knew to be false or misleading).
+It is an offence for any person to take or threaten to take detrimental action against a person because they have made a reportable conduct complaint, unless the complaint was made in bad faith.
+This includes providing information you knew to be false or misleading.

 What can I do if I am not satisfied with how the Children’s Guardian responds to my complaint?

-Our assessment of, and action on, Reportable Conduct complaints is final and not subject to review.
+Our assessment of, and action on, reportable conduct complaints is final and cannot be reviewed.

 However, if you are concerned that our conduct in responding to your complaint was illegal, unreasonable, unjust or oppressive, improperly discriminatory, based on improper or irrelevant grounds, based on a mistake of law or fact, or otherwise wrong, you can make a complaint about us.

-Please first give us the opportunity to respond to any concern about maladministration by an employee of the Office of Children’s Guardian.
-We ask that you submit any such complaint to us at ocg@ocg.nsw.gov.au.
+Please first give us the chance to respond to any concern about the conduct of an employee of the Office of the Children’s Guardian.
+Please email us at ocg@ocg.nsw.gov.au.

-You can also raise maladministration complaints directly with the Office of the NSW Ombudsman.
+You can also raise your complaint about the conduct of an OCG employee directly with the Office of the NSW Ombudsman.

 Was this page helpful?